Reallocating Attention Across Layers to Reduce Multimodal Hallucination: Method

 Building on Section~\ref{sec:3-1}, we target \textbf{perception-oriented heads in shallow layers} and \textbf{reasoning-oriented heads in deep layers}, denoted by $\mathcal H_{\mathrm{perc}}^{(\ell)}$ and $\mathcal H_{\mathrm{reas}}^{(\ell)}$.

 Our guiding principle is to intervene on as few heads as possible while maximizing impact on the final outcome.
 Prior work~\cite{nam2025causal,michel2019sixteen}, as well as our case analysis in Figure~\ref{fig: method}, shows that only a small number of \emph{dominating heads} exert decisive influence on reasoning, while the majority have limited effect.
 Consequently, the most effective strategy is to increase the likelihood that members of $\mathcal H_{\mathrm{perc}}^{(\ell)}$ and $\mathcal H_{\mathrm{reas}}^{(\ell)}$ enter this dominating subset.
-Detail in Appx.~\ref{app:exp_details}.
+Details in Section B of the supplementary.

 Based on this insight, we introduce two global gains $g_{\mathrm{perc}}\!\ge\!1$ and $g_{\mathrm{reas}}\!\ge\!1$ for perception and reasoning heads, respectively, while leaving all other heads neutral with a factor of $1$.
 Formally, for each layer $\ell$ and head $h$, we define